pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 iterator begin()
 ------------

 * Creates an iterator which, when dereferenced, returns a mutable reference to the first stored item.
+* Passes a pointer to the end slot so that the iterator can do bounds checking

 iterator end()
 ------------